Lewuathe/lewuathe.github.io/_posts/2017-11-04-trimming-zero-values-from-python-list.markdown

 [1, 2, 3]
 ```

-Numpy provided me a API to do exactly what I wanted to do. [`trim_zeros`](https://docs.scipy.org/doc/numpy-1.10.0/reference/generated/numpy.trim_zeros.html).
+Numpy provided me an API to do exactly what I wanted to do. [`trim_zeros`](https://docs.scipy.org/doc/numpy-1.10.0/reference/generated/numpy.trim_zeros.html).

 ```python
 >>> import numpy as np